Elizabeth H. Richard: Career

-Ambassador for Counterterrorism
+Coordinator for Counterterrorism

-Richard is the nominee to serve as coordinator for counterterrorism in the Biden administration.
+Richard was nominated to serve as coordinator for counterterrorism in the Biden administration.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on May 10, 2022.
 The committee favorably reported her nomination to the Senate floor on June 9, 2022.
-Richard's nomination is currently pending before the full United States Senate.
+On January 3, 2023, her nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate.
+She was renominated the same day.
+On April 27, 2023, her nomination was reported out of committee.
+On December 19, 2023, the Senate confirmed her nomination by a 49–15 vote.
+She was sworn in December 29, 2023.

 Personal life

 Richard is the widow of Christopher John Richard.
 She speaks Italian, Spanish, and French.